lwjglgamedev/vulkanbook/bookcontents/chapter-06/chapter-06.md

 }
 ```

 We just check if we have enabled shader recompilation, and if do, call `ShaderCompiler.compileShaderIfChanged`.
-Then we jsut return
+Then we just return
 `ShaderModule` instances for vertex and fragment shaders.
 The `createPipeline` method is defined like this:

 ```java